-This course provides school administrators with information and skills to apply special education laws and policies to situations that will be encountered in schools and districts.
-Major areas of special education will be explored and various approaches to handling problems examined.
-In this course, the Ohio Standards for the Principal, the Ohio Operating Standards, the Ohio Standards for Professional Development, and the ELLC Standards will be examined.
-A ten-hour field experience is required as part of this course.
+This course provides future school principals with information and skills to create ethical relationships with community partners, parents and families.
+Collaboration skills and communication strategies will be discussed and applied.
+An emphasis in this course will be becoming a culturally responsive school principal.
+The Ohio Standards for the Principal, the Ohio Operating Standards, the Ohio Standards for Professional Development, and the ELLC Standards will be examined.
+Includes 10 hours of field experience.